cekvenich/mgt/docs/README.md

 ### Dev. tools budget
 About $75 / month / developer.
-So a team of 5 is ~$4K annual.
+So a team of 8 is ~$7K annual.

 ## #2: Architecture / DB

-- When using a cloud, a popular service is S3:<br/>
+- When using a cloud, one of the popular services is S3 store:<br/>
 <img src="01was.png" height="300">

-- If using microservices, you'll need to use Dockerfiles and an enterpirse event bus, like NATS:
+- If using microservices, you'll need an enterprise event bus, like NATS:
 <img src="01nats.png" height="300">

 - And you'll need a CDN, it makes things cheaper, faster and safer:
 <img src="01cdn.png" height="300">

+Plus some Docker cloud host, eg. DO.

 ### Architecture budget / Enviroments
 About $150 / month / enviroment.
 Likely you'll have following enviroments: